felgueres/clustered-ab-test/README.md

 > _Households within clusters behave similarly under same circumstances, therefore, the baseline for time-of-use tariffs can be estimated by the actual loads of the corresponding control group_.

-Helpful enough, this dataset includes a 6-month period where all users where exposed to same conditions and therefore is an unbiased timespan to perform the clustering of all users (benchmark period).
+The dataset used includes a 6-month period where all users where exposed to same conditions and therefore is an unbiased timespan to perform the clustering.
 On this line and thinking about the actual application of demand response (DR) applications, the benchmark doesn't need to be an extended period of time, it could be done within non-event DR days.
 In fact, clustering within on-off periods of DR events may be more accurate since seasonal usage patterns could be captured through the clustering.

-The following image shows the plots for every cluster where each curve represents a user.
-It also shows how the users' variability and magnitude of consumption is being captured in each cluster.
+The following image shows plots for every cluster where each curve represents a user.
+It also shows how the users' variability and magnitude of consumption are being captured.

+Note the number of clusters was determined heuristically; stakeholder's input would be ideal.

 ![alt tag] (https://github.com/felgueres/kWintessence/blob/master/figures_and_presentation/02_clusters.png)

 3) _Comparison baseline_

-The challenge lies in that the actual baseline load of a household is unknown and one can only estimate it.
-In this project, the baseline estimation is calculated as a function of the control (clustered) mean, but note that other models such as a regression-based model may increase the accuracy of the estimation (using temperature along with the base load may be a good predictor).
+The baseline estimate is calculated as a function of the control (clustered) mean, but note that other models (ie. regression-based) may increase the accuracy of the estimation (using temperature along with the base load may be a good predictor).
 Such variations were not explored since this dataset is very limited in demographic information due to privacy concerns.

 The following figure summarizes the mean daily user profile along with the relative price change between both groups.